 When people hear that the Timberline Trail goes around Mt.
 Hood, they assume that it’s mostly flat.
 After all, you’re going around the mountain, not up it, right?
 Well, not quite.
 Deep valleys and high ridges surround Mt.
 Hood on all sides, making this hike a series of climbs and descents.
 In fact, if you’re not hiking up or down, you might want to check your map, because you’re probably on the wrong trail.
 Okay, it’s not quite that bad, just don’t expect a casual stroll in the park.

 Mt.
 Hood is a very popular hiking destination and the Timberline Trail is probably the most popular trail on Hood.
 So, you shouldn’t expect to be alone on this hike.
-That said, I was quite surprised by how few other hikers I saw while hiking this trail in late August.
-There were many beautiful campsites available and I rarely felt overwhelmed by other travelers.
+That said, we were quite surprised by how few other hikers we saw while hiking this trail in late August.
+There were many beautiful campsites available and we rarely felt overwhelmed by other travelers.

 To avoid the crowds, try to hike this trail mid-week and either before or after the summer rush from mid-July to mid-August.